 A more recent book by a non-Christian popular historian showing Christianity’s contribution for the values of the West, is Tom Holland’s Dominion: How the Christian Revolution Remade the World.
 I have focused here on Christianity’s contribution to the establishment of charity and universal altruism as a value in both belief and practice, but the works I’ve cited show many other areas where Christianity contributed to Western civilization.
 With the exception of Tom Holland, all these authors are Christians.
 You may perhaps say that they are biased in favour of Christianity and there is probably truth to that.
 However, it is clear that whatever exaggerations there may be, Christianity played an indispensable role in the development of Western civilization in general and Western morality in particular.

 The case can certainly be made that the good of Christian civilization far outweighs the bad, especially when one considers that any endeavour or project that involves human beings will eventually do evil.
-The brutal punishments of the medieval period is often pointed out, but what is not mentioned is that it was a brutal time in general.
+The brutal punishments of the medieval period are often pointed out, but what is not mentioned is that it was a brutal time in general.
 Some people look up to the classical pagan civilizations as a model, but the Romans were not much better (if at all), whose capital punishments included burning, being mauled to death by wild animals and crucifixion, not to mention the practice of viewing some of the latter for entertainment.
 Ironically, the familiarity of Jesus’s crucifixion and the “air-brushed” way it is often portrayed in art makes us forget the incredibly cruel execution method that it was.
 Ancient Athens is seen as a beacon of Western civilization and its capital punishments seem somewhat more humane.
 This included poisoning, throwing the individual down a pit or tying them to a piece of wood and then leaving them to starve.
 The case can be made that some of the execution methods that were sometimes (not regularly) used during the Medieval period were cruel even for that time.
 I have the following to say on that front.
 During the Middle ages, European Christian civilization was still very young compared to a civilization like China and not many centuries had passed between the conversion of European tribal barbarians to a politicized Christianity that was itself strongly influenced by Roman law.
 Apart from this, there are a good deal of myths that have been propagated about the Middle Ages, some of which have been addressed by Rodney Stark in Bearing False Witness: Debunking Centuries of Anti-Catholic History.

 Are Evil Acts by Christians Evidence Against Christianity?